titan-3217/removarr/README.md

         └── ...
 ```

 All the files present on the side of Jellyfin are the latest versions that we want to keep.
-So, all we want to remove is everything that is present on the Transmission side but not on the Jellyfin side.
+So, all we want to remove is everything that is present on the qBitTorrent side but not on the Jellyfin side.

 If the deleted file was in a folder: